-Now let us delve deeper.
-How to proofread a legal document?
+Now, let us delve deeper into how to proofread a legal document the right way.

 Stick to your style